Qurnah disaster

-The Qurnah disaster was a May 1855 shipwreck at Al-Qurnah (modern Iraq), at the confluence point of the Tigris and Euphrates rivers.
+The Qurnah disaster was a May 1855 shipwreck at Al-Qurnah, in modern Basra Governorate Iraq, near the confluence point of the Tigris and Euphrates rivers.
 It represents one of the most high profile disasters in the history of archaeology.
+In the words of British Assyriologist C.J.
+Gadd, "the loss was, literally, immense, for there is no longer any exact information as to what this vast cargo contained".

 The disaster took place during a period of civil unrest, during a period of fighting between the Al-Muntafiq confederation and the Ottoman Empire.
 The fighting ended with an Al-Muntafiq leader being appointed as provincial governor and tax farmer by the Ottomans, creating problems with the tribes not allied to their confederation.

 Background

 Excavations at Dur-Sharrukin were being carried out by the new French consul, Victor Place, and in 1855 another shipment of antiquities was ready to be sent back to Paris.
 Antiquities from Rawlinson's expedition to Kuyunjik and Fresnel's to Babylon were subsequently added to the shipment.

-Place, who was French consul at Mosul, was unable to attend the shipment himself, as he had been summoned to his new consular post in Moldavia due to the ongoing Crimean War.
+Place, who was French consul at Mosul, had to leave the shipment when it reached Baghdad, as he had been summoned to his new consular post in Moldavia due to the ongoing Crimean War.
+He appointed a Swiss language professor named A. Clément as his consular agent and to manage the shipment the rest of the way.

-He appointed a Swiss professor named A. Clément as his consular agent and to manage the shipment.
+In 1850 the two largest winged lions from Nimrud were lost in a river accident 3/4 of a mile from the Tigris at Qurnah.
+In 1851 Hormud Rassam had loaded 14 crates of sculptures from Kuyunjik, along with a few from Nimrud, onto a raft which was then attacked by "Arabs" (alternately "Bedween") at Kalah Sharkat (alternately "Kalah Shirqa") who smashed the sculptures and threw them into the river, being interested only in the wood of the crates and raft.
+Contents included wall panels and the "Patriarch’s vase", a Late Abbasid jar.

 Cargo

-A cargo ship and four rafts were prepared to carry the artifacts, but even this substantial effort was over-whelmed by the sheer number of items to be transported.
-The cargo included:
+A cargo ship and four rafts were prepared to carry the artifacts, but even this substantial effort was overwhelmed by the sheer number of items to be transported.
+The cargo, mainly intended for the British Museum but including 80 cases intended for the Prussian Government as well as 40 cases with remains from the French Mission to Mesopotamia and Media, included: